Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Show jumping: Harvey Smith wins the British Show Jumping Derby on 15th August but is stripped of the title and his £2,000 winnings after making a two-fingered 'V-sign' in the direction of the judges.
 His disqualification is reversed two days later.

-Motor Sport: Jackie Stewart wins the F1 drivers' championship for the second time.
+Motor Racing: Jackie Stewart wins the Formula 1 World Drivers' Championship for the second time.

 Page-turners